Mutoxicated/HYPER/devlog.md

 ![image](https://github.com/Mutoxicated/HYPER/assets/96009711/1556965c-95aa-4f9c-8de1-ff22b03496ad)

 Anyway that's it for day 34 and 35, going pretty well, but I don't think I'll finish it in 3 months, I definitely overestimated my abilities.
 3.5 - 4.5 months?
 Perhaps.
 But for my 2nd game it's going really well.

+## Day 36

+I re-implemented the launch movement mechanic.
+Now you throw a magnetic thing and when it sticks to a wall or ground you have 1 second to decide if you want to launch in or out, bouncing 3 times as you do so.